 RELATED: 12 Beautiful Organic & Natural Wedding Dress Brands

-Where to Find Organic, Eco-Friendly, & Locally-Grown Flowers (Online & In-Person)
+Where to Find Sustainable, Locally-Grown, & Organic Flowers (Online & In-Person)

 That being said, you might not be able to find what you’re looking for locally!
-And for that reason, we’ve also included our favorite eco-friendly online flower shops (like Bouqs) and unique flower alternatives (like Paper Sprouts) so that you can weigh your options and buy what’s best for you.
+And for that reason, I’ve also included my favorite sustainable online flower shops and unique flower alternatives so that you can weigh your options and buy what’s best for you.

-Without further ado, here are our recommendations for where to find the best ethical, eco-friendly, and organic flowers!
+Without further ado, here are my recommendations for where to find the best ethically-sourced, eco-friendly, and organic flowers!

 P.S.
 If you’re looking for some organic chocolate to go with your flowers, check out this article.